 Evaluations are conducted to identify levels of risk and specific risk factors that require attention in treatment and supervision, and to assist the court in determining the most appropriate sentence for juveniles.
 Due to the importance of the information to subsequent sentencing, supervision, treatment and behavioral monitoring, each juvenile who has committed a sexual offense shall receive a thorough assessment and evaluation that examines the interaction of the juvenile's mental health, social/systemic functioning, family and environmental functioning, and offending behaviors.
+A thorough review of relevant prior treatment and supervision information can aid in the planning of treatment needs for the client and ensure continuity of care.
+To this end, it is imperative that the Evaluator make every reasonable effort to identify and obtain past records to determine what treatment may have been completed, what components of treatment need additional focus, and what components of treatment have not yet been completed.
+(Refer to Appendix N "Sex Offense-Specific Intake Review for Clients Who Have Been In Prior Treatment" and Appendix O "Guidelines for the Evaluation and Treatment of Sex Offenders with a Current Non-Sex Crime.")
 Sex offense specific evaluations are not intended to supplant more comprehensive psychological or neuropsychological evaluations.
 Evaluators have an ethical responsibility to conduct evaluations in a comprehensive and factual manner regardless of the juvenile's status within the criminal justice system.